david-j-lopez-m/RF/README.md

 # RF: Natural Hazard Alert Intelligence

-This repository powers the collection and preparation of natural hazard alerts for fine-tuning a domain-specific LLM using RAG (Retrieval-Augmented Generation).
+This repository powers a pipeline for collecting, processing, and preparing natural hazard alerts, focused on Spain, for domain-specific LLM training and retrieval-augmented generation (RAG) applications.

 ---

 ## Project Structure

 RF/
 ├── LLM/
 │   ├── ETL/